theThought/Project-Transform/UI/README.md

 - Run `npx browserslist` to see a list of supported browsers.

 ## Build and publish Storybook locally
-- `npm run publish-storybook` - Builds all Storybook dependencies, and copies output to `storybook-static` directory.
+- `npm run publish-storybook` - builds all Storybook dependencies, and copies output to `storybook-static` directory.
-- `npx http-server ./storybook-static` - Test Storybook production build on local server.
+- `npx http-server ./storybook-static` - test Storybook production build on local server.

 ## Publish Storybook using GitHub Pages
 - Uses the workflow defined in `./.github/workflows/static.yml`.